kfgarrity/ThreeBodyTB.jl/docs/src/compile.md

 julia --sysimage ~/.julia/sysimages/sys_threebodytb.so

 Note that the compilation takes several minutes and significant disk space.
+If you want to update the code, you will have to delete and remake the sys image.

 ## Python